SeisSol-ExaHyPE - Earthquake simulation, wave simulation and hyperbolic PDE systems

 SeisSol is an earthquake and wave simulation open-source community code.
 SeisSol solves the seismic wave propagation problem (elastic, viscoelastic, poroelastic) linked to earthquake dynamic rupture in complex 3D models.
 SeisSol uses Discontinuous Galerkin discretization which is high-order accurate in space and time and local time-stepping on unstructured adaptive tetrahedral meshes.
 Scalable performance at Petascale has been demonstrated up to several thousands of nodes (on several supercompers, e.g., Cori, SuperMUC, Hazel Hen, Shaheen, Frontera).
-As part of the ChEESE/ChEESE-2P Centre of Excellence, SeisSol has been ported and is being optimized for GPU-based supercomputers.
+As part of the ChEESE/ChEESE-2P Centre of Excellence, SeisSol has been ported optimized for GPU-based supercomputers (Leonardo, Lumi).

-For the TA we will offer a training workshop in combination with several weeks of hands-on support and resources to spin up new applications and use cases after the training.
+For the TA, we will offer an initial training to set-up runs in combination with hands-on support and resources to spin up new applications and use cases after the training.

 Target community/Users: